How to use Voice of the Customer to accelerate SaaS growth

 Questions to ask:

 Look for an agency with UX and UI designers who can identify sticking points on your website or within your product and propose evidence-based solutions.
+Increasingly, strong agencies use AI-assisted UX tools to analyze user behavior at scale, surfacing friction points faster and informing design decisions with far more confidence.

 Questions to ask:

-A SaaS agency’s secret sauce is the ability to translate complex functionality into understandable, relatable visual and written content.
+A SaaS agency's secret sauce is the ability to translate complex functionality into understandable, relatable visual and written content.
+This is harder than it sounds, and it's where many generalist agencies fall short.

-Agency creatives specializing in complex or technical software are skilled at finding and highlighting the most important parts of a complicated workflow.
-They know how to strike the balance between too high-level and too deep.
-Together, designers and copywriters collaborate to visually and verbally communicate the key concept clearly and effectively.
+Agency creatives specializing in complex or technical software know how to strike the balance between too high-level and too deep.
+Together, designers and copywriters collaborate to visually and verbally communicate key concepts clearly and effectively — making your product's value tangible and boosting the likelihood of conversion.

 Questions to ask: